Chapter Two: American Exemptionalism

 "Shorty had those Apple Bottom Jeans, Boots with the fur..." he sang along with Bastard Butterworth, and I couldn't help but snap my fingers to the tune he carried with such solemn reverence.

 "What the hell?" he cried, turning around, "What are you doing here?
-You're the monkey that can't twerk, aren't you?"
+You're that chimp-like woman that can't twerk, aren't you?"
 I drew my breath to answer but he pressed a wrinkled finger to my lips.
 "No, hush- don't answer that.
 Since you're here, I suppose I might as well make the necessary introductions: my name is old man, and these are my daughters: Cosby, Stills, and Nash."

 With this three women in their mid-to-late thirties descended the staircase behind me.
 I spun around to meet each of their gazes.
 Stills had the presence and demeanor of an ethereal bisexual who I was sure I'd have to read many more volumes of Foucault and Woolf to impress.
 Nash, meanwhile, with her quiff haircut and piercing eyes, seemed to hint that she wouldn't mind strapping me into the hip lifter they use on fallen cows and going to town on me with a prod, though that may have just been my hopeful imagination going a bit wild.
 I didn't meet Cosby's gaze, however, as I thought her name a rather tasteless joke I'd rather her father hadn't made.
 I was soon after introduced to a fourth daughter named Young, who was nineteen.
 Before finding her attractive I tried to figure out whether it would be appropriate, but realized I had forgotten my own age.
 Anyway all the women were all quite handsome, including Cosby I would assume.